bmabsout/Thesis/src/chapters/07_architecture.typ

 A fundamental design principle of SwaNNFlight is that the drone must be fully autonomous.
 Unlike many research systems that tether robots to powerful desktop computers—treating deployment as an afterthought—we designed for complete operational independence from day one.

-*The Flawed Research Paradigm*: Many academic systems assume:
-- Constant high-bandwidth connection to a ground station
-- Computation happens off-board with results streamed to the robot
-- Deployment constraints can be addressed "later"
-- WiFi/5G will always be available

-This approach fails in real-world deployment where:
-- Communication is unreliable (buildings block signals, interference is common)
-- Latency is unpredictable (WiFi jitter can exceed 100ms)
-- Bandwidth is limited (video streams compete with control signals)
-- Autonomous operation is often the primary requirement
+*Unrealistic Deployment Assumptions*: Many works assume constant high-bandwidth connection to a ground station, with computation happening off-board and results streamed to the robot.
+These systems treat deployment constraints as something that can be addressed "later" and rely on WiFi or 5G always being available.

+This approach fails in real-world deployment where communication is unreliable (buildings block signals, interference is common), latency is unpredictable (WiFi jitter can exceed 100ms), bandwidth is limited (video streams compete with control signals), and autonomous operation is often the primary requirement.

-*Our Design Philosophy*: SwaNNFlight inverts this relationship:
-- The drone is fully autonomous by default
-- All control decisions happen on-board in real-time
-- Adaptation is an optional enhancement when communication permits
-- The system gracefully degrades to baseline operation without connectivity
+*Our Design Philosophy*: SwaNNFlight inverts this relationship.
+The drone is fully autonomous by default, with all control decisions happening on-board in real-time.
+Adaptation is an optional enhancement when communication permits, and the system gracefully degrades to baseline operation without connectivity.

 === The Embedded-Ground Station Split <chap:architecture:swannflight:split>

-This autonomous-first philosophy leads to a specific architectural split:

-*Embedded Platform (Always Required)*:
-- Runs complete neural network inference locally (< 1ms)
-- Maintains both critics for compositional control
-- Operates indefinitely without external communication
-- Buffers data for eventual adaptation when possible

-*Ground Station (Optional Enhancement)*:
-- Processes buffered data when communication allows
-- Computes improved policies using Anchor Critics
-- Sends updates that enhance—but never compromise—autonomous operation
-- Can disconnect at any time without affecting flight
+This autonomous-first philosophy leads to a specific architectural split between the embedded platform and ground station.
+The embedded platform serves as the always-required core, running complete neural network inference locally in under 1ms while maintaining both critics for compositional control.
+It operates indefinitely without external communication and buffers data for eventual adaptation when possible.

+The ground station functions as an optional enhancement that processes buffered data when communication allows and computes improved policies using Anchor Critics.
+It sends updates that enhance—but never compromise—autonomous operation and can disconnect at any time without affecting flight.

 This architecture ensures that our fulfillment-centric policies work in real deployments, not just in laboratory demonstrations with hidden tethers to server racks.